 6. Start an online stock brokerage account

 On top of your regular savings account, you should also have some more aggressive options like a brokerage account.
-We use Scottrade, and at $7 a trade, it’s a pretty good deal, but E*TRADE and Charles Schwab are also good.
+I use Scottrade, and at $7 a trade, it’s a pretty good deal, but E*TRADE and Charles Schwab are also good.
 If you’ve never bought stock before, just sign up for a one-day class at a Scottrade office and learn how it all works.
 What I like about brokerage accounts is that it makes investing and saving more fun.
 You can choose which companies you want to trust with your money, and as long as you do your homework on every stock purchase, you should be able to get a better return than a normal savings account interest rate.